laytya/MobHealth3/README.md

 Features:

 The included DB contains every mob in the game with Kronos values.
 It only contains the max level version of that specific npc and its max health since that is known.
 I have improved the originals calcualtion method for lower level versions of a mob using a guestimator that has been thourogly tested.
-The original version of this addoon only had recording logic that would record and keep the lower level version of that mobs health once hit.
+The original version of this addon only had recording logic that would record and keep the lower level version of that mobs health once hit.
 These two now work in conjunction too provide a completely accurate health value.

 pfUI - To use this with pfUI you must disable Health Point Estimation in Settings